 Thank you to everyone who has supported us this year.
 I know your engagement and leadership is making a real difference to the way our oceans are being fished.
-MSC will redouble our efforts to add value to certified fisheries, to recognize and celebrate them, and to work with you to continue to incentivize improvements in the way our oceans are fished."
+MSC will redouble our efforts to add value to certified fisheries, to recognise and celebrate them, and to work with you to continue to incentivise improvements in the way our oceans are fished."

 Rupert Howes, Chief Executive, Marine Stewardship Council